 - Individualized Field of Study (by application only)

 Required Non-GWSB Minor

-The BBA degree requires students to choose a minor outside of the School of Business; regardless if the student has one or two concentrations.
-Students should consult with the department in which their minor is housed to learn more about minor course requirements and/or review the University Bulletin.
-Students should aim to declare their minor by the end of their sophomore year and should work with a GWSB advisor to determine how the minor fits into their academic plan.
+The BBA degree requires students to declare a minor outside of GWSB; regardless if the student has one or two concentrations.
+Students should consult with the department in which the minor is housed to learn more about minor course requirements and/or review the University Bulletin.
+Students must declare their minor by the end of their sophomore year and work with a GWSB advisor to determine how the minor fits into their academic plan.
 The student's primary minor outside of GWSB must have four unique courses that are not applying to any other degree requirements.

-- School of Business Students may pursue the Business Analytics or Creativity, Innovation, and Entrepreneurship minors under the following conditions:
+- GWSB Students may pursue the Business Analytics or Creativity, Innovation, and Entrepreneurship minors under the following conditions: